Sponsors:

 Location of the parking lot: https://goo.gl/maps/iWgTSzjZcPoF46R9A

-Lunch: Boxed lunches are subsidized by JEOL and Bruker.
+Lunch: Boxed lunches are subsidized by JEOL, Bruker and Rave Scientific.

 Breaks and Refreshment: There will be a morning break for coffee, a lunch break and an afternoon break for coffee and cake.